 Do you think you sit too much throughout the day?
 Do you feel like you don’t get up from your desk very much?
 Do you reach the end of the day and realize you feel achy from sitting so much?
 Do you eat lunch at your desk and never take a break from work?
-If you answered yes to any of these questions then you may be living a sedentary lifestyle.
+If you answered yes to any of these questions, then you may be too sedentary.

-Even if you get physical activity outside of work (via smart workouts) you may not be getting enough activity throughout the day to counteract the effects of sedentary behaviors.
+Even if you get physical activity outside of work (via smart workouts), you may not be getting enough activity throughout the day to counteract the effects of sedentary behaviors.
 Living a sedentary lifestyle can have a negative impact on your health.
 Living this lifestyle can increase your risk of having several health conditions and can even decrease your lifespan.
-Americans spend 70% of their time sitting and this can lead to acquiring several unwanted (and often times preventable) health conditions.
+Americans, for example, spend 70% of their time sitting - and this can lead to acquiring several unwanted (and often times preventable) health conditions.
 It's important to figure out ways to get more activity throughout the day in addition to leading an active lifestyle outside of the workplace.

 There are ways to increase your activity throughout the day that may not take up a lot of your time.
 One thing you can do is to increase your walking time.
-You could park further way from your work, you could take the stairs instead of the elevator and you could walk over to talk to your co-workers instead of communicating via email.
+You could park further way from your work, you could take the stairs instead of the elevator, or you could walk over to talk to your co-workers instead of communicating via email.

-If you watch T.V. at night as a way to relax then you could do some exercise during commercials or during a show in order to increase activity when you are home at night even on nights you are not formally working out.
+If you watch TV at night as a way to relax, then you could do some exercises during commercials or during a show in order to increase activity.

 You could also try to get some activity in during your lunch break so that it breaks up your sitting throughout the day.